“Oh, Look She Knows Where She’s Going!”

-One day last week I had such a day.
-The weather was gorgeous and I was so looking forward to meeting with several friends I used to work with but hadn’t seen a few years.
+Recently, I had such a day.
+The weather was gorgeous and I was so looking forward to lunching with several friends I hadn’t seen in a while.

-After I was dropped off and heading to the pre-agreed meeting place, I heard some woman say “Oh, look she knows where she’s going!”
-An innocent enough comment and I suppose it didn’t have to be about me, after all, there were a number of people milling about the plaza during the lunch hour but the fact that I heard it just as I passed slightly irked me.
+After my ride dropped me off, and I headed to the meeting place I heard a woman say “Oh, look she knows where she’s going!”
+An innocent enough comment and I suppose it didn’t have to be about me, after all, there were a number of people milling about the outdoor plaza.
+However, since I heard it just as I passed by slightly irked me.

 I mean here I was, all decked out in my new cork mules, coordinating top, white jeans, and gray hooded vest.
-Granted my mules were a tad high and I suppose seeing a woman in heels with a white cane may appear a bit unusual, but I was too excited to meet my friends to attempt to address the individual who was speaking.
+Granted my mules were a tad high and I get how the idea of heels and white cane use may seem incongruous but could there be more to the story?

 What the person didn’t know about me was number 1, yes, I knew where I was going because I worked there for 13 years.
 Number 2 the significance of the white cane doesn’t mean a person can’t hear.

-One of the core messages of Bold Blind Beauty is transcending barriers by changing the way we perceive one another and the only way to do this is by sharing our stories, getting out there and living.
-Sure, I could have had an attitude and if I knew who said it could have snapped at the person but in the end what would that achieve?
+One of the core messages of Bold Blind Beauty is transcending barriers by changing the way we perceive one another.
+The only way to achieve this goal is by sharing our stories, getting out there and living.

 All too often we make assumptions and come to conclusions without knowing the full story.
-Social media has helped to fuel a massive amount of misunderstandings because people don’t read an entire message, take it out of context or believe something simply because it’s posted.
-Because it is so easy to have our say with a couple of keystrokes it almost seems like we forget the targets of our comments (in real life or virtually) are human.
+Social media help fuel a massive amount of misunderstandings because people don’t read an entire message, take it out of context or believe something simply because it’s posted.
+It is so easy to have our say with a couple of keystrokes it almost seems like we forget the targets of our comments are human.

 People with disabilities are human, people without disabilities human, people with deformities are human, people without deformities are human, people of different cultures, races, rich, poor, overweight, underweight, young, old, tall, short, well, sick are all human.